oabsa/dues-lookup/README.md

 1. Go to "OA Dues Lookup" under "Settings" to find the settings and to upload data.

 ## Changelog

+### 1.1.0
+* Convert from PHPExcel (which has been discontinued and is no longer supported) to its successor project PhpSpreadsheet

 ### 1.0.7
 * Added Nataepu Shohpe-specific message that if your ID number wasn't found